 Annual examinations that a woman needs to undergo.
-Which blood test is better to take What tests to take to check your health
+Which blood test is better to take?
+What tests should be taken to check your health?

-The disease is much easier to prevent than to treat later, while spending a lot of money and nerves.
-In addition, in the early stages of the disease are treated faster and are easier to tolerate, so timely diagnosis is very, very important.
-Fortunately, modern medicine allows you to get a very detailed picture of the state of human health.
-Find out what 10 examinations you need to undergo annually in order to prevent and recognize all kinds of diseases in time.
+It is much easier to prevent a disease than to treat it later, spending a lot of money and nerves.
+In addition, in the early stages, diseases are treated faster and are easier to tolerate, so timely diagnosis is very, very important.
+Fortunately, modern medicine allows you to obtain a very detailed picture of a person’s health status.
+Find out what 10 examinations need to be completed annually in order to prevent and promptly recognize all kinds of diseases.

 Dentist examination

-Most often, the reason for a visit to the dentist is a toothache, which signals the need for serious treatment. but don't cause pain- the most reasonable option, because Dental treatment is not only unpleasant, but also an expensive process.
-And if you make it a habit to visit the dentist at least once a year (or better - 2 times a year), then you will be able to identify problems with your teeth in the early stages, get rid of them with minimal time and money.
+Most often, the reason for visiting the dentist is toothache, which signals the need for serious treatment.
+However don't let things get painful– the most reasonable option, because Dental treatment is not only an unpleasant process, but also an expensive process.
+And if you make it a habit to visit the dentist at least once a year (or better yet, 2 times a year), then you will be able to identify dental problems in the early stages and get rid of them with minimal time and money.

-By the way, an equally important reason for visiting the dentist is also monitoring the condition of the gums, because.
-There are some unpleasant gum diseases that do not manifest themselves at first.
+By the way, an equally important reason for visiting the dentist is also monitoring the condition of the gums, because... there are some unpleasant diseases gums that do not show themselves at first.

 Blood sugar test

-Determining the level of sugar in the blood - the main method diagnosis of diabetes.
-The importance of this procedure lies in the fact that a modern, sedentary lifestyle significantly increases the risk of diabetes, which is treatable in the early stages.
+Determining blood sugar levels is the main method diagnostics diabetes mellitus .
+The importance of this procedure lies in the fact that a modern, sedentary lifestyle significantly increases the risk of diabetes, which can be treated in the early stages.

 A standard examination by an ophthalmologist includes external and internal examination of the eyes, cornea, lens, fundus, as well as measuring the level of eye pressure.

-The importance of visiting an ophthalmologist is that most eye disease progressesasymptomatically and begin to manifest themselves when the treatment of the disease is already becoming long and costly.
+The importance of visiting an ophthalmologist is that most of eye diseases occurasymptomatic and begin to manifest themselves when the treatment of the disease has already become long and expensive.

-Thanks to the examinations of an ophthalmologist, it is possible to timely detect such dangerous diseases as occlusion (disruption of blood vessels), retinal detachment, glaucoma (damage to the optic nerve), cataracts (clouding of the lens).
-It is worth noting that some eye diseases, in the absence of timely treatment, can lead to complete loss of vision.
+Thanks to examinations by an ophthalmologist, it is possible to timely identify such dangerous diseases, such as occlusion (vascular disorder), retinal detachment, glaucoma (damage optic nerve), cataract (clouding of the lens).
+It is worth noting that some eye diseases, in the absence of timely treatment can lead to complete loss of vision.

 Examination by a gastroenterologist

-Gastroenterologist doing an examination abdomen and general condition of the digestive systems with the help of hands and special equipment.
-The importance of a visit to this specialist lies in the fact that the digestive system is at risk of oncological diseases, which falsely amenable to treatment and often lead to death.
+A gastroenterologist performs an examination belly and general state digestive systems using hands and special equipment.
+The importance of visiting to this specialist is that the digestive system is at risk of developing cancer, which falsely responsive to treatment and often lead to death.

-One of the studies that allows you to get the most complete picture of the digestive system is FGDS- a study of the stomach and mucosa using a thin tube equipped with a camera, the image from which is transmitted to the screen.
-Such surveys should be carried out at least once every 2-3 years.
+One of the studies that allows us to find out the most complete picture of the digestive system is FGDS– examination of the stomach and mucous membrane using a thin tube equipped with a camera, the image from which is transmitted to the screen.
+Such examinations should be carried out at least once every 2-3 years.

 Fluorography

-This examination is an x-ray of the lungs in one projection.
+This examination is X-ray lungs in one projection.
 Fluorography makes it possible to timely detect tuberculosis and other changes in the lungs.
-The minimum age from which it is possible to carry out fluorography is 15 years.
+The minimum age at which fluorography can be performed is 15 years.

 General blood analysis

-A general blood test allows you to identify inflammatory processes in the body, the condition of the walls of blood vessels, as well as measure the level of hemoglobin, identify problems with the stomach.
+A general blood test allows you to identify inflammatory processes in the body, the condition of the walls of blood vessels, as well as measure hemoglobin levels and identify stomach problems.

-Cholesterol levels show how susceptible a person is to a disease such as atherosclerosis, and also makes it clear what state it is in the cardiovascular system.
-The norm of cholesterol of a healthy person is from 5 to 6 mmol / l.
+Cholesterol levels indicate how susceptible a person is to a disease such as atherosclerosis, and also makes it clear what state it is in the cardiovascular system.
+Cholesterol norm healthy person– from 5 to 6 mmol/l.

 Electrocardiogram and lipid profile check

-The heart is one of the most important human organs, on the work of which the state of the whole organism depends.
-Even if it doesn't bother you, get an electrocardiogram and a lipid profile checked annually.
+Heart is one of the most important organs a person on whose work the condition of the entire organism depends.
+Even if it doesn't bother you, get an electrocardiogram and lipid profile checked annually.

-Electrocardiogram- a study of the heart rhythm, which allows to identify a violation of the heart, a tendency to myocardial infarction and coronary heart disease.
+Electrocardiogram- study heart rate, allowing to identify disturbances in the functioning of the heart, a tendency to myocardial infarction and coronary disease hearts.

-Lipid profile check shows the general condition of the cardiovascular system, as well as the likelihood of blood clots in the body.
-It is carried out by donating blood from a vein on an empty stomach, at least after a 12-hour break after eating.
+Check for lipid profile shows general condition of cardio-vascular system, as well as the likelihood of blood clots in the body.
+It is carried out by donating blood from a vein on an empty stomach, after at least a 12-hour break after eating.

-In the modern world, diseases of the male reproductive system are increasingly disturbing not only older people, but also young people.
-This is largely due to sedentary work, lack of sports, and malnutrition.
-Therefore, upon reaching the age of 18, any man is recommended to be examined by a urologist at least once a year, as well as to do an ultrasound of the prostate gland, for the timely detection of such an insidious disease as prostatitis.
+IN modern world Diseases of the male reproductive system are increasingly worrying not only older people, but also young people.
+This is largely due to sedentary work, lack of exercise and poor nutrition.
+Therefore, upon reaching 18 years of age, any man is recommended to undergo an examination by a urologist at least once a year, as well as an ultrasound scan. prostate gland, for timely detection of such insidious disease like prostatitis.

 For women: examination by a mammologist and gynecologist

-An examination by a mammologist is a necessity for any woman who has reached the age of 18, because. allows you to identify in the initial stages all kinds of neoplasms in the chest, which cannot be detected with one's own hand.
+An examination by a mammologist is a necessity for any woman over the age of 18, because... allows you to identify at the initial stages all kinds of neoplasms in the breast, which are impossible to detect with your own hands.

-Also, an examination by a gynecologist is a necessity, because. the female body is very vulnerable to various kinds of infections along the female line, which is very, very important to identify and eliminate in a timely manner.
+Also, an examination by a gynecologist is a necessity, because... female body very vulnerable to various kinds of infections in the female line, identifying and eliminating them in a timely manner is very, very important.

 Conclusion

-The habit of going to the doctor only when something hurts is a manifestation of banal human laziness, which can turn into unpleasant consequences.
-Remember that your health is in your hands, take care of it, and one day you will thank yourself for it!
+The habit of going to the doctor only when something hurts is a manifestation of banal human laziness, which can result in unpleasant consequences.
+Remember that your health is in your hands, take care of it, and one day you will thank yourself very much for it!

-Detecting a disease at an early stage or preventing its occurrence by eliminating risk factors is the basis for maintaining health and a high quality of life for many years.
+Identify the disease early stage or preventing its occurrence by eliminating risk factors is the basis for maintaining health and a high quality of life for many years.

-This is typical for both women and men of all ages, but it is especially important for the beautiful half of humanity, because the female body is much more complicated.
+This is typical for both women and men of all ages, but for the fair half of humanity it is especially important, because the female body is much more complex.

-The presence of cyclicity in his work requires appropriate research in each period.
-You should always listen to your body, understand its signals and be examined in time if any unusual symptoms occur.
+The presence of cyclicality in his work requires appropriate research in each period.
+You should always listen to your body, understand its signals, and get examined promptly if any unusual symptoms arise.

-In this article, we have collected information about the necessary medical tests for each age group, indicating their goals and recommended frequency.
+In this article we have collected information about the necessary medical tests for each age group indicating their purposes and recommended frequency.

-This is a universal list, however, each organism is individual, and you need to take into account your own risk factors, for example, heredity, being overweight, existing diseases, working conditions and lifestyle.
+This is a universal list, however, each organism is individual, and you need to take into account your own risk factors, for example, heredity, presence excess weight, existing diseases, working conditions and lifestyle.

 Age from 20 to 30 years